 It means it's near impossible to hack it — the hacker would need to hack more than half of the nodes if they wanted to attack the blockchain or the smart contracts that run on it.
 Therefore, smart contracts can run safely and automatically without anyone being able to change them!
 Now you know even more about what a smart contract is!

-What are Smart Contracts Currently Being Used For?
+What Can Smart Contracts Be Used For?

 As I said earlier, Mike & John’s house sale is not the only scenario in which smart contracts can be used.
 Smart contacts can be used for any type of transaction — it doesn’t have to be financial.